 90% Program support and delivery

-- Respond to email and communications via email, text or telephone
+- Respond to email and all communications in a timely manner

 other duties as assigned